amoddiog/DataScience_FinalProject/README.md

 * In basketball, there are five positions that we'll call 1, 2, 3, 4, and 5 for now.
 Typically the shorter players will play the 1 spot and the taller players will play the 5 spot.
 From the dataset, 1s, 2s, and 3s are considered Guards (G), 4s are considered Small Forwards (SF) or Forwards(F), and 5s are considered Centers (C).
 It's expected that Guards will have more assists because they bring the ball up the court the majority of the time and are the better ball-handlers.
 I'm interested to see if this holds true or if assists are more evenly distributed.

 2. **Do centers/forwards have a better field goal percentage than guards?**
 * Because Centers and Forwards are taller and bigger, they tend to take more shots closer to the basket while guards take more shots from mid-range and beyond.
-Because of this, it would make sense that they would have a better field goal percentage (the percentage of shots made) because the shots they're taking are easier than the shots the guards take
+Because of this, it would make sense that they would have a better field goal percentage (the percentage of shots made) because the shots they're taking are easier than the shots the guards take.

 3. **Is there any correlation between offensive rebounds and 2 point field goal attempts?**
 * An offensive rebound is when a team shoots the ball, misses, and then someone on that same team grabs the ball before someone else on the other team does.
 Most of the time, the rebound is grabbed close to the basket and the team is able to put up another shot almost immediately, so it would make sense that more offensive rebounds would lead to more 2 point field goal attempts.